 Pendant lights, in the garden?
 It doesn’t sound like a logical pairing, but if you have a covered veranda, a pergola, a conservatory, or even a temporary gazebo, then an outdoor pendant light should definitely be on your list of garden lighting to consider.
 Garden pendant lights are ideal above outdoor dining areas and seating areas, and can provide large amounts of ambient light for dinners and drinks.

 As with ceiling pendants for indoor spaces, there are loads of different styles to choose from – from traditional lantern styles to modern outdoor chandeliers.
 We particularly love how some of the outdoor pendants are made from rattan, giving a real holiday vibe that, alongside a few coloured fairy lights, creates the perfect atmosphere for a few summer cocktails.
-This Saona style, and this Positano style are both ideal for summer parties, and are USB rechargeable – so there’s no need to search for new batteries.
+This Spiral style, and this Filament style are both ideal for summer parties, and are battery operated.

 Lanterns And Lamp Posts